tbitu/tartunlp-mcp/README.md

 ### Configuration Notes
 - Use `python3` on Linux/Mac systems where both Python 2 and 3 are installed
 - Use `python` on Windows or systems where Python 3 is the default
-- The `autoApprove` array allows automatic execution of translation tools without manual approval
+- Additional configuration options like `disabled` and `autoApprove` can be added as needed

 ## Supported Languages